 Art is integrated into the daily life of the classroom allowing children to use creativity as a medium of expression.
 The primary classroom extends into the outdoor environment where the children explore the natural world and play together.

 At the completion of the primary Montessori program, the child has built a strong foundation, essential for success in future learning.
 Each child has absorbed concrete concepts and is entering the second plane of development, characterized by movement toward abstract learning.
 A student who has completed our Montessori primary program demonstrates academic acuity, confidence, independence and a love of learning.

 Primary Program Extended Day

 Between the ages of four and five, children begin to evolve out of the "absorbent mind" period and approach the next stage of development, "The Age of Reason".
-At this time there is a natural progression for morning children to enter the extended day program.
+At this time, there is a natural progression for morning children to enter the extended day program.
 Having explored and used the Montessori materials for at least one year, the extended day child begins to work and learn on a more conscious than an unconscious level.
 Extended day children receive more detailed, higher level lessons, because they are beginning to understand and apply more abstract ideas.
 The Extended Day Montessori materials are designed to lead the child to abstract thinking and problem solving.
 The Extended Day children play an important role in the classroom community.
-Morning children often turn to them for their help.
-This not only benefits the younger children, but serves to reinforce the extended day child's knowledge of the materials as well as providing him/her a sense of confidence, responsibility and leadership.
-The extended day child's work cycle includes lunch, recess and afternoon lessons.
+Morning children often turn to them for their guidance.
+This not only benefits the younger children, but serves to reinforce the extended day child's knowledge of the materials, as well as providing him/her a sense of confidence, responsibility and leadership.
+The Extended Day child's work cycle includes lunch, recess and afternoon lessons.
 The Extended Day Program includes Spanish, art, music and physical education.
 This program is a very enriching, challenging and rewarding experience for each student.